symphoniacloud/coffee-store-web-basic/README.md

 1. Switch to the [`prereqs`](./prereqs) directory
 1. Update the `ZoneDomainName` parameter default value in [`template.yaml`](./prereqs/template.yaml)
 1. Start deployment by running [`deploy.sh`](./prereqs/deploy.sh)
-1. If you're creating a new hosted zone then once that resource has been has been deployed you'll need to update upstream DNS (either a parent zone,or DNS registration) with the new Name Servers / NS records (visible in the zone's details in [Route 53](https://console.aws.amazon.com/route53/v2/home#Dashboard))
+1. If you're creating a new hosted zone then once that resource has been deployed you'll need to update upstream DNS (either a parent zone,or DNS registration) with the new Name Servers / NS records (visible in the zone's details in [Route 53](https://console.aws.amazon.com/route53/v2/home#Dashboard))
 1. Switch to the _Certificate Manager_ (ACM) web console **in